urosmeh/booking-platform/README.md

 ## Getting Started

 To get a local copy up and running, follow these simple steps:
+1. Use node version 18

-1. Clone the repository: `git clone https://github.com/urosmeh/booking-platform.git`
+2. Clone the repository: `git clone https://github.com/urosmeh/booking-platform.git`

-2. Navigate into the project directory: `cd booking-platform`
+3. Navigate into the project directory: `cd booking-platform`

-3. Install dependencies:
+4. Install dependencies:
   - For the client: `cd client` and then `npm install`
   - For the server: `cd server` and then `npm install`

-4. Run the application:
+5. Run the application:
   - Go to root directory and run `npm start` to run client and server.
   - Start only server: `cd server` and then `npm start`
   - Start only client: `cd client` and then `npm run dev`